Pierre Marec: Deputy

 Marec was reelected on 7 September 1792 to represent Finistère in the National Convention.

 Marec sat among the moderates.
 He wrote a decree for the expenses of the Navy department, and handled several technical issues competently.

-At the trial of King Louis XVI of France he supported the appeal and opposed the death penalty.
+At the trial of King Louis XVI he supported the appeal and opposed the death penalty.
 On the third nominal appeal he voted for imprisonment of Louis during the war and perpetual exile afterwards.

 Marec was a member of the Finance committee and the committee of the Navy and Colonies.

 He addressed the Convention several times, mostly on commercial issues.

 At the Thermidorian Reaction (27 July 1794) Marec spoke against Robespierre.

 He joined the Committee of Public Safety, and moved to release the Duchess of Orleans, Prince de Conti and other suspects.

 He distinguished himself among the opponents of the revolt of 1 Prairial Year III.

 He denounced Joseph François Laignelot and opposed the establishment of a new maximum.